akshayshrivastav866/news-aggregator/README.md

 5. Open `backend/app/Http/Controllers/Controller.php` and input API keys acquired from respective sources
 5. php artisan serve
 6. Open URL provided at after success of step 5

+# Installation & Up for Frontend

+1. Clone this repo in local from master branch
+2. cd `frontend`
+3. npm i `(Installing all BE project dependencies)`
+4. npm start, once step 3 completes
+5. Copy local URL, generated after running laravel app and paste it in `frontend/src/apis/settings.ts` line no 4.
+6. Open URL provided at the end of build